-SCNG Deploys 150 Engineers in Support of Puerto Rico Hurricane Maria Recovery
+SCNG Deploys 150 engineers in support of Puerto Rico Hurricane Maria recovery

-The first wave of nearly fifty U.S. National Guard Soldiers from the South Carolina National Guard's 122nd and 178th Engineer Battalions depart McEntire Joint National Guard Base aboard a KC-135 Stratotanker from the 127th Air Refueling Group, Selfridge Air National Guard Base, Mich. to provide Hurricane Maria relief support to Puerto Rico, Oct.
-1, 2017.
-Over the next 24 hours, approximately 150 South Carolina National Guard Soldiers will deploy in three groups of personnel with support equipment.
-The 122nd is from Edgefield, S.C. and the 178th is based from Rock Hill, S.C.
+Approximately 30 U.S. National Guard Soldiers from the South Carolina National Guard's 122nd and 178th Engineer Battalions depart McEntire Joint National Guard Base, Eastover, South Carolina, Oct.
+2, 2017, in a C-130 Hercules in support of Puerto Rico Hurricane Maria recovery efforts.
+Nearly 150 South Carolina National Guard Soldiers will deploy in three groups of personnel with support equipment.
+The 122nd is based in Edgefield and the 178th is based from Rock Hill, S.C.

 |Date Taken: